 Shortly after this was done a Japanese colonel and interpreter arrived.
 King was told the officer was Homma’s Chief of Staff and he had come to discuss King’s surrender.
 King attempted to get insurances from the Japanese that his men would be treated as prisoners of war, but the Japanese officer – through his interpreter – accused him of declining to surrender unconditionally.
 At one point King stated he had enough trucks and gasoline to carry his troops out of Bataan.
 He was told that the Japanese would handle the movement of the prisoners.
 The two men talked back and forth until the colonel said through the interpreter, “The Imperial Japanese Army are not barbarians.”
 King found no choice but to accept him at his word.

-When the surrender came on April 9, 1942, 17th Ordnance was at kilometer 181 and made its way to Mariveles.
-It was from there that he started what the prisoners simply called “the march.”
-When they started the march at Mariveles, they marched back and forth a number of times because the Japanese didn’t really know what to do with them.
+The Prisoners of War formed 100 men detachments that were guarded by six to eight guards and ordered to march.
+Members of the company recalled that when they started the march in Mariveles, they marched back and forth a number of times because the Japanese didn’t really know what to do with them.
 Late that evening they marched again, this time they made their way north up the zig-zag road that led out of Mariveles.